 Sorting Order.
 These controls determine the order of the categories for the target and factors (categorical inputs) for purposes of determining the "last" category.
-The target sort order setting is ignored if the target is not categorical or if a custom reference category is specified on the Target settings.
+The target sort order setting is ignored if the target is not categorical or if a custom reference category is specified on the "Target" on page 58 settings.

 Stopping Rules.
 You can specify the maximum number of iterations the algorithm will execute.
+The algorithm uses a doubly iterative process that consists of an inner loop and an outer loop.
+The value that is specified for the maximum number of iterations applies to both loops.
 Specify a non-negative integer.
 The default is 100.